jstz-dev/jstz/docs/quick_start.md

     :::

-    When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts on layer 2:
+    When the sandbox starts, it shows the bootstrap accounts and their balances on Tezos layer 1, which you can use to fund smart functions and user accounts in Jstz:

     <details>
     <summary>Output</summary>